Durham County Record Office: the official archive service for County Durham and Darlington

 We also have a free information guide about the grave plans we keep:

 These are the cemetery and crematorium registers you can search online:

 The Durham Crematorium website includes an online search facility.

 You can search the Duncombe Cemetery indexes (1904 to present) on the Ferryhill Town Council website.

 Index (1898-2017) on the Spennymoor Town Council cemeteries website.

 Index (1893-2016) on the Spennymoor Town Council cemeteries website.

 Contact details are on the search burial records page.

 If you are unable to find details of the relevant cemetery or crematorium in our guide, please contact us.

-You can also contact Durham County Council's Bereavement Services if you need burial registers for cemeteries in County Durham.
+You can also contact Durham County Council's Bereavement Services to search burial registers for cemeteries within the current County Durham boundary area.